drkhanusa/Gesture-Recognition/README.md

 Finally, divide the above dataset into 2 parts and put it into Resnet-18.

 This is my result: 76%.
-Not-pretrained.
+Not pre-trained.

 ![result](https://user-images.githubusercontent.com/102515240/160379805-a4033d75-b200-4e40-a51e-c7edf4261117.jpg)